MinervaAcademicTeam/SSS2023/README.md

 # Programming Structured Study Session for M2023
-This repository contains released notebooks and files required upcomming Structured Session.
-These notebook should be downloaded and executed locally on your own Jupyter notebook installation.
+This repository contains released notebooks and files required for upcomming Structured Session.
+These notebooks should be downloaded and executed locally on your own Jupyter notebook installation.

 ## How to install Jupyter notebook on your device
 To download and install Jupyter notebook on your device, you will need Anaconda package.
 You can find full instalation tutorial  here: